Mercurial: Usage

 Figure 1 shows some of the most important operations in Mercurial and their relations to Mercurial's concepts.

 Figure 1: Some important operations of Mercurial and their relations.

 Adoption

 Although Mercurial was not selected to manage the Linux kernel sources, it was adopted by several organizations.
 Facebook is using the Rust programming language to write Mononoke, a Mercurial server specifically designed to support large multi-project repositories.

 In 2013, Facebook adopted Mercurial and began work on scaling it to handle their large, unified code repository.

 Google also uses Mercurial client as a front-end on their cloud-based 'Piper' monorepo back-end.

 Bitbucket announced that its web-based version control services would end support for Mercurial in June 2020 (then extended to July 2020), explaining that "less than 1% of new projects use it, and developer surveys indicated that 90% of developers use Git".

 Xen used Mercurial for many years, but moved to Git in 2013.

-Mozilla used Mercurial for many years, but started moving to end support for Mercurial in 2023.
+Mozilla used Mercurial for many years, but started moving to end support for Mercurial in favor of Git in 2023.